adamsoutar/Video-Streaming-Site/README.md

 ## Hey, you!

-I'm a college student spends all my free time writing React + Node projects for fun and have experience working on software in a team.
+I'm a college student who spends all my free time writing React + Node projects for fun and have experience working on software in a team.
 If you offer or know anybody offering work or apprenticeship opportunities, please email me with the address listed on my profile.

 ## Acknowledgement